Last updated: ET

 Xinjiang Uyghur Autonomous Region

-Petty crime, such as pickpocketing, purse snatching and theft of mobile phones and laptop computers, is prevalent, even during the day.
+Petty crime, such as pickpocketing, purse snatching and theft of mobile phones and other electronic devices occurs, even during the day.
 Criminals target foreigners, especially in major cities and tourist areas.

 There is a risk of armed bandit attacks in remote parts of China.